Dormant black hole candidates from Gaia DR3 summary diagnostics: Forward modelling Gaia summary statistics

 This model applies only to bright stars with $\texttt{grvs\_mag} \lesssim 12$ and $\texttt{rv\_method\_used} = 1$, for which individual epoch RVs are extracted and analysed.
 For fainter stars, \textit{Gaia} uses a combined cross-correlation function rather than individual RV epochs, which limits the interpretability of variability statistics.
 Our approach is best suited to cool stars and giants, for which \textit{Gaia} obtains precise epoch RVs.
 It is probably less effective for hot or rapidly rotating stars, whose RVS spectra are dominated by shallow, broadened Paschen lines, resulting in significantly lower RV precision \citep{Katz+2023}.

 To validate our spectroscopic variability model and empirically calibrate its uncertainties, we tested it on known spectroscopic binaries from the \textit{Gaia} NSS catalogue, selecting systems with \texttt{nss\_solution\_type} = \texttt{SB1}.
-As long as our predictions include only the RV variability induced by binary motion, neglecting measurement errors and additional noise sources, they will underestimate the reported RV uncertainties.
+Because our predictions included only the RV variability induced by binary motion, neglecting measurement errors and additional noise sources, they would underestimate the reported RV uncertainties.
 To account for this, we applied a uniform correction factor derived from the observed biases in the validation sample and scaled the predicted RV uncertainties by a factor of 1.07.
-Fig.~\ref{fig:forward_model} compares our predicted versus the catalogued RV uncertainties.
+Figure~\ref{fig:forward_model} compares our predicted vs the catalogued RV uncertainties.
 The tight linear correlation confirms that the model captures the key trends in this metric.
-As in the astrometric case, the scatter in the \emph{logarithmic} residuals is approximately constant.
+As in the astrometric case, the scatter in the logarithmic residuals is approximately constant.
 We therefore adopt fractional uncertainties of $\epsilon_\mathrm{RV} = 0.15$.